MisterCruz/PebbleCoinApp/README.md

 # PebbleCoinApp
-An iOS Companion App for PebbleCoin - Hack The Planet Open workspace from now on.
+An iOS Companion App for PebbleCoin - Hack The Planet hack.

+Does not currently work - still in progress.